Going to AWS re:Invent 2024?

 • Detect drifts in your infrastructure;

-Enabling Infracost as part of your Spacelift stacks is way easier than installing it locally because the only thing you have to do is to add an infracost label to your stack.
+Enabling Infracost as part of your Spacelift stacks is much easier than installing it locally because the only thing you have to do is add an infracost label to your stack.

 spacelift infracost label